seifertd/tournament/README.txt

 Use the report links to run reports, etc.

+==== POSSIBILITY REPORT

+After about 21 teams are left in the tournament, you can run the possibility report.
+This report runs through every possible way the tournament can come out and ranks each entry against the possiblity.
+The report lists the "chance to win" for each entry.
+The chance to win is the percentage of possible outcomes that would result in that entry coming in first.

+The possibility report requires that a rake task be run on the web server.
+It is very processor intensive and can take a long time to complete.
+To generate the possibility report data file, run the following command from the web gui install directory on the server:

+   RAILS_ENV=production rake report:possibilities

 == SHOES GUI:

 A GUI for filling out tournment bracket entries is included and is run